California Defective Airbag Attorneys

 Defective airbags can be a fatal problem.
 Most of us trust that airbags will deploy in a collision, but this is not always the case.
 The largest auto defect recall in history involved airbag defects.
 Many drivers who have defective airbags in their vehicles may not even be aware that their lives are in danger.

-Our trusted defective airbag attorneys fight hard to hold auto manufacturers accountable for the injuries and deaths they cause.
-If you have been injured in a car accident involving any type of airbag problem, it is important to get legal advice as soon as possible.
-You have important legal rights that must be protected right away.
+Our defective airbag attorneys assess cases involving auto manufacturers to determine potential liability for injuries or deaths linked to airbag defects.
+If you have been injured in a car accident involving any type of airbag problem, it is important to get legal advice.
+You have legal rights that may need protection.

 Defective Airbags Are a Huge Problem

 Most of the time, we are able to drive our vehicles without worrying about airbags.
 They only become necessary during collisions and, even then, the airbags are only triggered if there is enough force.
 Though you may not need your airbags often, you need them to work perfectly every time they are needed.
-An airbag that does not work can lead to death in an accident that would otherwise cause mild injuries.
+A malfunctioning airbag can turn what might have been a minor accident into one that causes severe injuries or even death.

 How Do I Know If My Airbag Has Been Recalled?